Arcadia Exhibitions Website

 Glenside, PA 19038

-Commuter students will receive a mailbox upon request.
-Do NOT instruct the sender to put your mailbox number on your mail and please avoid using nicknames.
-This will create delays or possible non-delivery from the Post Office.
+Please tell senders that a mailbox number is NOT needed when addressing mail to a student.
+Also avoid using nicknames.
+This will create delays or possible non-delivery from the Glenside Post Office.
 Students will not have the same mailbox every year.
 Each academic year, any returning student will have a different mailbox than the one from the previous year.
-Students can pick up their new assignment at Mail and Print Services each September.
+Students can pick up their new assignment at Mail and Print Services at the start of the fall semester.

 Mail and Print Services cannot forward mail to a student’s home address.
-After the academic year is over, we suggest that students change their address back to their home address for any mail they want to continue to receive during the summer (Netflix, credit card statements etc.).
+After the academic year is over, we suggest that students change their address back to their home address for any mail they want to continue to receive during the summer.
 Students can request a summer mailbox at the end of the year if they plan to stay on campus.
 All first class mail and packages will be returned to the sender if mail is unclaimed or a summer box is not requested.
 The USPS prohibits mail to be forwarded from a temporary address (Arcadia) to a permanent address (home).

 Office of Engagement & New Student Programs